D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: Experimental results

 \subsection{Runtime and memory consumption}

-The experiments were performed on an HP Victus 16 laptop equipped with 32\,GB RAM and a 13th generation Intel Core i7-13700H processor.
-No GPU was used for the experimentation.
-The performance of the system was analyzed in terms of memory usage, CPU load, and execution time for the two datasets analyzed, using the same configuration in both cases.
-Regarding memory consumption, the college dataset exhibits a footprint ranging from 30\% to 90\%, while in the VIRAL dataset, memory usage is generally lower, between 10\% and 40\%.
-In both cases, the grid update step is the primary contributor to memory usage.
+The performance of the system was analyzed in terms of memory usage, CPU load, and execution time for all datasets.
+Overall memory consumption is governed by the number of high-resolution blocks (each a \(1\,\text{m}^3\) region discretized at 0.05\,m) rather than the coarse map, whose footprint is negligible by comparison (see Sec.~\ref{evaluation}).
+In VIRAL (largest trajectory), we used 180k blocks (\(31\%\) of RAM).
+In Newer College, due to the higher point concentration, only 45k blocks (\(22\%\) of RAM) were required.
+On \emph{diag}, despite a 1.4\,km path within one building, most points fell into already-activated regions; with an intentionally oversized budget of 250k blocks (\(47\%\) of RAM) we needed no reallocations.
+Finally, on \emph{pincio}, points were widely dispersed with little coarse-block reuse, so we ran a smaller allocation of 45k blocks (\(22\%\) of RAM) with dynamic reallocation as the platform advanced.

-Overall memory consumption is primarily determined by the size of the selected map, since a fixed portion of memory is reserved for the grid.
-Consequently, the experiments on the college dataset consumed around 19\,GB of memory, while those on VIRAL, with a smaller map, required approximately 10\,GB.
+Execution times are summarized in Table \ref{tab:map_runtime}.
+The map update step normally emerges as the most computationally expensive stage, as its time strongly depends on the point cloud density.
+For instance, in the VIRAL dataset, the lower density from OS-1 sensors ($\approx$ 20\,k points/scan) leads to shorter update times, whereas in the college and VBR dataset, the OS-0 sensor produces $\approx$ 100-260\,k points/scan making updates slower.
+However this cost also depends on environment topology: in diag, compact distributions and frequent revisits mean many already-seen regions are not updated, so the update time can match, or even be lower than, the optimization.

-Execution times are summarized in Table \ref{tab:map_runtime}, reporting the average times measured over several trajectories without downsampling, thus reflecting the most demanding scenario.
-The map update step consistently emerges as the most computationally expensive stage, often becoming the bottleneck of the algorithm.
-This update time strongly depends on the density of the point cloud to be integrated.
-For instance, in the VIRAL dataset, the lower density of points from both the horizontal and vertical OS-1 (approx. 20\,k points per scan) leads to shorter map update times ($\approx 0.30 $\,s), whereas in the college dataset, where the LiDAR produces around 100\,k points/scan, the update step is significantly slower ($\approx 1.2$\,s).
-However, the map update time has little impact on the average total time (see Table \ref{tab:map_runtime}) because our method performs the update operation at a much lower frequency than the sensor acquisition (10\,Hz), while the optimization step, which is executed at every scan, remains lightweight (typically below 0.05\,s).
-This design allows the overall average computation time per scan to remain below the LiDAR rate in most cases, except for the College dataset, where the high point density and frequent updates during longer motion intervals result in a higher total runtime.
+Additionally, updates are triggered at a much lower frequency than optimization (which runs at the sensor rate, 10 Hz), so the weighted average tends to be driven by the optimization step, also influenced by the point density.
+Note that all results were obtained under a worst-case computational load, no downsampling; in practice, applying voxel filtering can significantly speed up the system with negligible impact on accuracy.